Skip to content. | Skip to navigation

 4. 2 photos ( Passport style )

-7. 2 letters; One letter from your Departmental Chair or Academic Advisor which states your expected date of Completion of Studies and another letter from the Graduation Audit in OASIS (217 North).
+8. 2 letters; One letter from your Departmental Chair Advisor which states your expected date of Completion of Studies and another letter from the Graduation Audit in the One Stop Office (217 North).

 NOTE:

 The 2 letters are not to be mailed out.
-They are for office purposes.
+They are for your file in the INTERNATIONAL STUDENTS OFFICE(ISO) ONLY.

-Please be advised we need copies of the above documents (excepting pictures and the check) not the originals.
-These documents will be sent through the mail, if they get lost and you have sent the originals, you will lose all your I-20's which may create problems in the future when entering or leaving the country, this is why we ask for copies.
+Please be advised we need copies of the above listed documents for your ISO file not the originals (EXCEPT for pictures and the check).
+These documents will be sent through the mail, if they get lost and you have sent the originals, you will lose all your I-20's which may create problems in the future when entering or leaving the United States.

-As of May, 2008, You may be unemployed up to only 90 days of unemployment within the 12 months period of OPT.
-You must notify us at the International Students Office of your employment including the name of your employer as well as the address and how the employment is related to your major area of study or your discipline.
+International students in F-1 status may be unemployed up to only 90 days within the 12 months period of OPT and an additional 60 days or 150 days of unemployment while on STEM OPT.
+You must notify staff of the International Students Office of your employment including the name of your employer as well as the address and how the employment is related to your major area of study or your discipline.

 Students will be able to file the OPT application up to 90 days before the degree completion date, and up to 60 days after the degree completion date.
 However, the application for OPT must be submitted to the USCIS Processing Center within 30 days of the date the school enters the recommendation for OPT into the SEVIS record.